Loading...

 Pair with Protein

-Include a source of lean protein like grilled chicken, turkey, or tofu in your meal.
-Protein can help slow down the absorption of carbohydrates.
+Include a source of protein with your meal, such as grilled chicken, tofu, or eggs.
+Protein can help slow down the absorption of carbohydrates, leading to more stable blood glucose levels.

 Add Healthy Fats